Planning Application

 Caradon DC issued an Enforcement Notice in May 2006, giving us six months to “reinstate the building to its original form, design, appearance and internal floor layout”, including dropping the roof height, removal of all doors and windows, and removal of all internal fittings.
 They were asking us to effectively demolish it, return it to a redundant agricultural building, and in the process, make a family of five homeless.

 We lodged an appeal against this decision, and the Public Inquiry was held in Liskeard on February 7th and 8th 2007.
-Our advocacy team consisted of our barrister Melissa Murphy, Peter Rainier (Chartered Town Planner) of DMH Stallard (Brighton), Rob Homewood (Chartered Architect) of Falmouth, and Bill Knight of 4th World Ecological Design.
+Our advocacy team consisted of our barrister Melissa Murphy, Peter Rainier (Chartered Town Planner) of DMH Stallard (Brighton), Rob Homewood (Chartered Architect) of Falmouth, and Bill Knight of Keveral Farm.

 The Planning Inspector ruled in our favour: "The appeal is allowed, the enforcement notice is quashed, and planning permission is granted....."

-The listed building enforcement notice was also quashed - The Piggery, and therefore none of our property, is now curtilage listed.
+The listed building enforcement notice was also quashed.
+He adjudged that The Piggery was not “ancillary or subordinate” to Keveral Barton at the time of listing, and therefore is not within its curtilage.
+The Piggery, and therefore none of our property, is curtilage listed.

 The main grounds for approval was the provision of affordable housing (which is now Caradon DC's “top corporate priority”), and encouraging sustainable development (which is “central to current national guidance”).
 The Inspector quoted an ecological footprint study that showed that Keveral's footprint was 38% of the south-west average.